 Action: Buy health covers separate from the one provided by your employer.

-Sanjay has three endowment policies from LIC, which are due for maturity in 2021, 2023 and 2031.
+Sanjay has three endowment policies from LIC.
+One is due to mature in few months and the other two will mature in 2023 and 2031.
 He estimates that the policy due in 2031 would fetch him around Rs 24 lakh, along with bonus.
 For the other two, he estimates the maturity amount to be Rs 1 lakh each.
 Sanjay bought these policies as investments.

 It is never a good idea to buy insurance products with the intention of making an investment.
 Hybrid products like endowment plans, which are a mix of life insurance and investment, have a high cost and inadequate protection.
 They are not good as an investment either as they yield low returns.

 Sanjay should consider surrendering his endowment policies and investing the proceeds in mutual funds for better returns.
 On a conservative basis, annualised long-term returns from equity funds stand at around 12 per cent.
 For the policy maturing in few months, surrender charges could be pretty high and surrendering it may not be beneficial.

 Since his wife is financially dependent on him, Sanjay must buy a life cover.
 It should be a term plan with at least Rs 50 lakh as the sum assured.
 Unlike endowment plans, pure term plans come with only a death benefit.
 There is no survival benefit.
 Hence, they are cheaper.
 A term plan with a Rs 50 lakh cover should cost Sanjay around Rs 9,000-11,000 per annum.

 Action: Consider moving your investment from endowment plans to mutual funds.